wp-plugins/spectacula-page-widget/readme.txt

 *   Initial public release
 *   Added a more user friendly interface on the widget
 *   Added the option to hide the widget from wp_list_pages

+== Frequently Asked Questions ==
+= Why not just use a text widget =
+Because using pages gives you the visual editor, revisions, short codes, easier management and numerous other benefits.

+== Screenshots ==

+== Upgrade Notice ==

+= 1.0.0 =
+If you have an older version of this I'd recommend you upgrade.